-Inspection II is an immersive, seven-channel sound work by composer Florian Hecker, using computer-generated sound and synthetic voice, with libretto by Robin Mackay in the form of a dialogue between a psychoanalyst and his patient.
+Inspection II is an immersive, seven-channel sound performance by composer Florian Hecker, using computer-generated sound and synthetic voice, with libretto by Robin Mackay in the form of a dialogue between a psychoanalyst and his patient.

 Hecker reprocesses his own work here.
 Original sounds are algorithmically reconstructed, or resynthesized, where “inspection” refers to a process of looking inside, to analyze and discover.
 Starting out as a dialogical machine-machine interplay, the sound disintegrates from recognizable speech to more and more abstract sounds masking each other, concluding in noise with no signal.

 Florian Hecker (b.1975, Augsburg, Germany) uses synthetic sounds and the listener’s auditory process to create acoustic spaces of experience.
 His computer-generated compositions dramatize psychoacoustics as well as objective-physical stimuli and their individual, psychic and physical impacts.